mdaehn/markusdaehn.com/source/_drafts/Auto-Deploy-Hexo-Blog-to-Google-Cloud-Storage-Using-GitHub-Actions.md

 This will clean up hexo blog and create a new post named `Your-new-post-title.md` in the `source/_posts` directory.

 In Visual Studio Code, edit your new post `source/_posts/Your-new-post-title.md`.
-I recommend adding a markdown extension (e.g [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)) to VSC to help with writing post.
+I recommend adding a markdown extension (e.g [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)) to VSC to help with writing posts.
 Once you are done, simply git add, commit and push it to GitHub:

 ```shell
 git add .